ember-learn/guides-source/guides/release/getting-started/quick-start.md

 ember generate component people-list
 ```

-Notice that while the file generate is dasherized, `people-list`, when you try to use it in a template,
-you should use capital case, `PeopleList`.

 Copy and paste the `scientists` template into the `PeopleList` component's template and edit it to look as follows:

 ```handlebars {data-filename=app/templates/components/people-list.hbs}